Indonesian language: Modern standard and colloquial contemporary Indonesian

+Indonesian continues to function as the language of national identity as the Congress of Indonesian Youth envisioned, and also serves as the language of education, literacy, modernization, and social mobility.
 Standard Indonesian is used in books and newspapers and on television/radio news broadcasts.
 The standard dialect, however, is rarely used in daily conversations, being confined mostly to formal settings.
-While this is a phenomenon common to most languages in the world (for example, spoken English does not always correspond to its written standards), the proximity of spoken Indonesian (in terms of grammar and vocabulary) to its normative form is noticeably low.
+While this is a phenomenon common to most languages in the world (for example, spoken English does not always correspond to its written standards), the proximity of spoken Indonesian (in terms of grammar and vocabulary) to its normative form is noticeably low, hence fits into the Charles Ferguson's diglossia, although there is a continuum between the standard Indonesian and colloquial Indonesian.
 This is mostly due to Indonesians combining aspects of their own local languages (e.g., Javanese, Sundanese, and Balinese) with Indonesian.
 This results in various vernacular varieties of Indonesian, the very types that a foreigner is most likely to hear upon arriving in any Indonesian city or town.
+Javanese influence will have more lasting effect on the future development of Indonesian as the coinage of new terms from a language of Indonesia is preferred, Javanese is immediately acceptable for around half of Indonesian, Javan [educational] infrastructure has always been better, and the number of influential Javanese officials in government and military.
+Javanese has impacted on the lexicon of Jakartanese specifically from ngoko register of Javanese and which flows later into colloquial Indonesian, while nothing come from krama register of Javanese.
+Meanwhile, Sanskrit–Old Javanese language (beside Western European languages) —instead of Arabic such in Malaysian Malay— become new major source of new words in standard Indonesia, such as bhayangkara (police), purnawirawan (military–police retiree), dwiwarna (literally bicolor, refers to the national flag), which acts such as krama inggil register of Javanese which serves an honorofic function and confers prestige on referents and linked to esoteric knowledge and social power of traditional Javanese conception of krama inggil register of Javanese which usage of older prestigious codes to exhibit extraordinary esoteric knowledge and hence legitimizing elite with access into it, which was detested by some for feudality as it impedes construction of simple and efficient language and modern democratic idea.
+Another criticism for Indonesian development is abundant use of acronyms as nobody really knows all of them.
 This phenomenon is amplified by the use of Indonesian slang, particularly in the cities.
-Unlike the relatively uniform standard variety, Vernacular Indonesian exhibits a high degree of geographical variation, though Colloquial Jakartan Indonesian functions as the de facto norm of informal language and is a popular source of influence throughout the archipelago.
-There is language shift of first language among Indonesian into Indonesian from other language in Indonesia caused by ethnic diversity than urbanicity.
+Unlike the relatively uniform standard variety, Vernacular Indonesian exhibits a high degree of geographical variation, though Jakartan Colloquial Indonesian functions as the de facto norm of informal language and is a major source of influence throughout the archipelago.
+Meanwhile, there is language shift of first language among Indonesian into Indonesian from other languages in Indonesia caused by ethnic diversity and urbanicity.